moxiecode/plupload/readme.md

 [discussion boards](http://www.plupload.com/punbb/index.php), which is like an enormous FAQ, covering every possible application case.
 Of course, you are welcome to file a bug report or feature request, here on [GitHub](https://github.com/moxiecode/plupload/issues).

+Sometimes it is easier to notice the problem when bug report is accompained by the actual code.
+Consider providing [a Plupload fiddle](https://github.com/moxiecode/plupload/wiki/Create-a-Fiddle) for the troublesome code.

 <a name="contribute" />
 ### Contributing